 Overview:

-Raman micro-spectroscopy is a technique for analyzing vibrational and other low frequency modes in a system.
+Raman spectroscopy is a technique for analyzing vibrational and other low frequency modes in a system.
+In chemistry it is used to identify molecules by their Raman fingerprint.
 In solid-state physics it is used to characterize materials, and more specifically to investigate their crystal structure or crystallinity.
 Compared to other techniques for investigating the crystal structure (e.g. transmission electron microscope and x-ray diffraction) Raman micro-spectroscopy is non-destructive, generally requires no sample preparation, and can be performed on small sample volumes.

-For performing Raman spectroscopy a monochromatic laser is focused on the sample through a microscope.
+For performing Raman spectroscopy a monochromatic laser is shone on a sample.
 If required the sample can be coated by a transparent layer which is not Raman active (e.g. SiO2) or placed in DI water.
-The electromagnetic radiation (typically in the near infrared, visible, or near ultraviolet range) emitted from the sample is collected, the laser wavelength is filtered out (e.g. by a notch or bandpass filter), and the resulting light is send through a monochromator to a CCD detector.
-Using this, the inelastic scattered light can be captured and used to construct the Raman spectrum of the sample.
+The electromagnetic radiation (typically in the near infrared, visible, or near ultraviolet range) emitted from the sample is collected, the laser wavelength is filtered out (e.g. by a notch or bandpass filter), and the resulting light is send through a monochromator (e.g. a grating) to a CCD detector.
+Using this, the inelastic scattered light, originating from Raman scattering, can be captured and used to construct the Raman spectrum of the sample.

+In the case of Raman micro-spectroscopy the light passes through a microscope before reaching the sample, allowing it to be focused on an area as small as 1 um2.
+This allows accurate mapping of a sample, or confocal microscopy in order to investigate stacks of layers.
+Care has to be taken, however, that the small and intense laser spot does not damage the sample.

 In this video we will briefly explain the procedure for obtaining a Raman spectra, and an example of a Raman spectrum captured from carbon nanotubes will be given.